 When you live in Los Angeles, there isn’t a whole lot of difference between January and June, except for one thing: Summer means you head to the beach.
 From Malibu to Manhattan, LA has some truly fantastic stretches of sand offering everything from beach volleyball to fire pits to watching a guy charm a snake out of a Dodgers hat.

-But chances are that after four hours of lying around in the blazing sun, you and the crew are starving.
+But after four hours of lying around in the blazing sun, you and the crew are starving.
 That bag of chips you brought got cashed before noon, and you need something substantial before everyone loses it.
 That’s why we’re here.
 We’ve broken down your best options beach-by-beach, so no matter where along the coast you and your friends end up this weekend, you’ll have your eating plans covered.

 Neptune’s Net is a PCH classic.
 Which means it does get ransacked on the weekends, but somehow you’re always glad you stuck it out.
-This isn’t the best seafood on PCH, but it’s still pretty damn good (give us that clam chowder any day), and the people watching at this biker bar is second to none.
+This isn’t the best seafood you’ll find, but it’s still pretty damn good (give us that clam chowder any day), and the people-watching at this biker bar is second to none.

-Whether you snuck booze into your cooler or not, chances are you’re going to want another round after three hours straight of beach volleyball with strangers.
-Watch the sun go down at Duke's Barefoot Bar.
-Duke’s main restaurant is pretty fancy, but their outdoor Barefoot bar is laid-back and casual, with everyone swimsuits as the attire of choice.
+Whether you snuck booze into your cooler or not, chances are you’re going to want another round after three-straight hours of beach volleyball with strangers.
+Watch the sun go down at Duke’s Barefoot Bar.
+Duke’s main restaurant is pretty fancy, but their outdoor Barefoot bar is laid-back and casual, and swimsuits are obviously the attire of choice.

 Pier-adjacent restaurants are normally terrible.
 This is not the case at Malibu Farm Pier Cafe.
 The menu is pretty simple, and the order-at-the-counter setup is even more so.
 Stop off on your way to Zuma for scrambled eggs and salmon, and head back for the burger on your way home.